goto4711/deep-culture-web/content/privacy.md

 weight: 10
 ---

-# Privacy Policy

-This policy explains what data may be processed when you visit the website and our social media channels.
+This policy explains what data may be processed when you visit the website and our social-media channels.

 ## What data we do (not) collect?